RupeshKumar4511/Full_Stack_Development/README.md

 <br>
 Hooks should be used inside the Functional Component.
 <br>
-Parent components can pass state down to childeren via props.
+Parent components can pass state down to children via props.
 <br>
 Lifting State Up : share state between components by moving it to their closest ancestor. (means we need to manages the state above and closest to those component which requires it.)